Jaywang926/RMS/README.md

-# Restaurant Management System - Setup & Run TL;DR
+# Restaurant Management System - Setup & Run

 This guide provides quick instructions to set up and run the RMS project.